Binimetinib: Development

 In 2015, it was in phase III clinical trials for ovarian cancer, BRAF mutant melanoma, and NRAS Q61 mutant melanoma.

 In December 2015, the company announced that the mutant-NRAS melanoma trial was successful.
 In the trial, those receiving binimetinib had a median progression-free survival of 2.8 months versus 1.5 months for those on the standard dacarbazine treatment.
 NDA submitted Jun 2016, and the FDA should decide by 30 June 2017.

 In April 2016, it was reported that the phase III trial for low-grade ovarian cancer was terminated due to lack of efficacy.

 In 2017, the FDA informed Array Biopharma that the phase III trial data was not sufficient and the New Drug Application was withdrawn.

 In June 2018, it was approved for the treatment of certain melanomas by the U.S. Food and Drug Administration (FDA) in combination with encorafenib.
 The FDA approved binimetinib based primarily on evidence from one clinical trial (NCT01909453) of 383 patients with BRAF V600 mutation-positive melanoma that was advanced or could not be removed by surgery.
 The trial was conducted at 162 sites in Europe, North America, and various countries around the world.

-In October 2023, the US Food and Drug Administration approved encorafenib with binimetinib for adults with metastatic non-small cell lung cancer (NSCLC) with a BRAF V600E mutation, as detected by an FDA-approved test.
+In October 2023, the US Food and Drug Administration approved encorafenib with binimetinib for adults with metastatic non-small cell lung cancer (NSCLC) with a BRAF V600E mutation, as detected by an FDA-approved test based on the results of the PHAROS trial.

+Synthesis

+The synthesis of Binimetinib was recently reported:

+The reaction of 2,3,4-trifluoro-5-nitrobenzoic acid [197520-71-1] (1) with O-(2-tert-butoxyethyl)hydroxylamine [1023742-13-3] (2) was achieved using CDI coupling agent and diisopropylethylamine to give 2,3,4-trifluoro-N-[2-[(2-methylpropan-2-yl)oxy]ethoxy]-5-nitrobenzamide, PC141452301 (3).
+Both of the activated fluorine atoms were displaced using ammonium hydroxide requiring the pressurized conditions of a steel bomb to furnish 2,4-diamino-3-fluoro-N-[2-[(2-methylpropan-2-yl)oxy]ethoxy]-5-nitrobenzamide, PC141452304 (4).
+Formation of the benzimidazole with formic acid with a catalytic amount of palladium hydroxide on carbon gave PC141452305 (5).
+The selective arylation with 4-bromo-2-fluoro-1-iodobenzene [105931-73-5] (6) in the presence of a highly specialized Pd2(dba)3 Xantphos catalyst exclusively yielded the hindered primary aniline, PC141452303 (7).
+The methylation of the benzimidazole secondary nitrogen with methyl iodide in the presence of potassium carbonate occurred chemoselectively.
+Treatment with an excess of aqueous phosphoric acid cleaved the terminal t-butyl ether completing the synthesis of binimetinib (8).